intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 - The actors that can control the behavior of network / application typically do not have access to the data.

-The participatns have agreed that it is important to separate the above three aspects, so that:
+The participants agreed that it is important to separate the above three aspects, so that:

-- The different actors that have the data but not the ability to interpret / act upon will be able to publish the measured data
+- The different actors that have the data but not the ability to interpret / act upon should publish their measured data.
-- The actors that have the expertise in interpreting and synthesizing the performanace data will be able to publish the results of the interpetation / synthesis
+- The actors that have the expertise in interpreting and synthesizing the performance data will be able to publish the results of any interpretation.
-- The actors that act upon the interpretation are

 ### Security and Privacy Considerations